bluefroguk1/empire-dump/content/Wiki/Game Design/Heroic skills.md

 ## [[Heroic skills|Heroic Skills]]
 *You must purchase the ''hero'' skill before you can take any other heroic [[Skills|skills]] *You cannot use heroic weapon [[Skills|skills]] with [[Mage|mage]] implements You must purchase one or more hero points before you can purchase any of the [[Heroic skills|heroic skills]] listed in this section.
-These skills (and some items that can be gained in play) allow you to expend hero points to achieve game effects.
+These [[Skills|skills]] (and some items that can be gained in play) allow you to expend hero points to achieve game effects.
 If you have a hero point from any source then you may expend it at any time to act as a source of spiritual strength to allow you to overcome or resist a [[Roleplaying effect]] that your character is subject to.
 To use a hero point you must use [[Appropriate roleplaying]] for the skill or ability that you are using.
-A heroic blow might be bold and dramatic and accompanied by a mighty roar; other skills should be roleplayed as appropriate.
+A heroic blow might be bold and dramatic and accompanied by a mighty roar; other [[Skills|skills]] should be roleplayed as appropriate.
 If you are using an offensive heroic ability and the target does not visibly respond to your [[Heroic call|heroic call]] then your blow has not affected them and the hero point is not spent.
 You only expend a hero point when using a heroic call if the target is affected by the call.
 __TOC__
-A character cannot use [[Mage|mage]] implements with the heroic skills cleaving strike, mortal blow, or mighty strikedown.
+A character cannot use [[Mage|mage]] implements with the [[Heroic skills|heroic skills]] cleaving strike, mortal blow, or mighty strikedown.
 Your character’s hero points replenish overnight.
 ## Hero
 *2-point skill
-*You must purchase this skill before you can take any other heroic skills When you buy this skill you receive 2 hero points.
+*You must purchase this skill before you can take any other [[Heroic skills|heroic skills]] When you buy this skill you receive 2 hero points.
 ## Extra Hero Points
 *1-point skill